tchen01/tchen01.github.io/research/krylov/index.md

 Solving a linear system of equations $Ax=b$ is one of the most important tasks in modern science.
 A huge number of techniques and algorithms for dealing with more complex equations end up using linear approximations.
 As a result, applications such as weather forecasting, medical imaging, and training neural nets all require repeatedly solving linear systems to achieve the real world impact that we often take for granted.
-When $A$ is symmetric and positive definite (if you don't remember what that means, don't worry, I have a refresher below), the Conjugate Gradient algorithm is a very popular choice for methods of solving $Ax=b$.
+When $A$ is symmetric and positive definite (if you don't remember what that means, don't worry, I have a refresher below), the conjugate gradient algorithm is a very popular choice for methods of solving $Ax=b$.

-This popularity of CG is due to a couple factors.
+This popularity of the conjugate gradient algorithm (CG) is due to a couple factors.
 First, like most Krylov subspace methods, CG is *matrix free*.
 This means that you don't ever need to explicitly represent $A$ as a matrix, you only need to be able to compute the product $v\mapsto Av$ for a given input vector $v$.
 For very large problems this means a big reduction in storage, and if $A$ has some structure (eg, $A$ comes from a DFT, difference/integral operator, is very sparse, etc.), it allows the algorithm to take advantage of fast matrix vector products.
 Second, CG only requires $\mathcal{O}(n)$ additional storage to run (as compared to $\mathcal{O}(n^2)$ that many other algorithms require).
 This can be very useful when the size of the system is very large as it reduces the communication costs of moving data in and out of memory/caches.

+While the conjugate gradient algorithm has many nice theoretical properties, its behavior in finite precision can be *extremely* different than the behavior predicted by assuming exact arithmetic.
+Understanding what leads to these vastly different behaviors has been an active area of research since the 60s and 70s.
+My intention is to provide an overview of the conjugate gradient algorithm in exact precision, then introduce some of what is know about it in finite precision, and finally, present some modern research interests into the algorithm.

 ## Measuring the accuracy of solutions
 Perhaps the first question that should be asked about any numerical method is , *does it solve the intended problem?* In the case of solving linear systems, this means asking *does the output approximate the true solution?*